-Here is a painful truth.
-If you automate too early, you do not get speed.
+Here is a painful truth: if you automate too early, you do not get speed.
 You get a faster mess.

 The most profitable word in ops is not yes.
 It is not yet.